connexxia/CRM/README.md

 2. **Customers** MTD, YTD, Evolution over time: The total distinct count of customers with at least one positive transactions per month and with the cumulative count over one year
 3. **Sales evolution** per dimension: The sales performance across various dimensions such as regions, products or POS
 4. **Sales evolution** per customers segment: The total amount of sales from transactions with real customers splited into 3 segments : New, Existing and Winback
-5. **KPIs evolution**: The volume of sales over time and a KPI over the same period
+5. **KPIs evolution**: The volume of sales over time and a KPI over the same period of time
 6. **Correlations** between KPIs and attributes: The volume of sales and a KPI distributed over most predictive purchase attributes
 7. **Top Items**: Top n items in sales all axis, per axis and Top 10 items contribution in the total Sales
 8. **Gap analysis**: View of sales disparities between the current and previous year per dimension
 ## **[B] The Customer lifecycle**
 The section [B] provides specific dashboards for analyzing the Customer lifecycle.These dashboards explore the different customer behaviors such as segmentation, risk, recruitment, repeaters, customer journey and satisfaction.
 By mastering the customer lifecycle, businesses can manage and hopefully improve their customer relation to drive lasting loyalty.
 1. **Pareto analysis**: Customers segmentation of the 80/20 principle suggests that a significant portion of a revenue often comes from a small percentage of its customers